11 Reasons You Can't Get a Credit Card

 While specific qualification criteria can vary from one credit card issuer to the next, and even among credit cards from the same credit card issuer, there are some things that make it harder to get a credit card no matter which card you apply for.
 Unfortunately, if any of these are true for you, you could have a harder time getting approved for a credit card.

-- Several past delinquencies.
+You have several past delinquencies.
+Your credit card is delinquent once you are past due on your monthly payments.
 Considering that just one recent late payment can make it harder to get a credit card, it makes sense that having multiple late payments and other delinquencies can also make it harder.
 Charge-offs, collection, foreclosure, repossession, and lawsuit judgments all tarnish your credit history and make credit card issuers wary of approving you for a credit card.

-- Fraud alert on your credit report.
-A fraud alert is meant to prevent credit card fraud.
+There's a fraud alert on your credit report.
+A fraud alert can protect you by preventing identity theft.
 But, it does this by prompting credit card issuers to take extra steps to verify your identity before approving your applications.
 You may find that some online credit card applications cannot be processed because the card issuer needs additional information from you to make sure that it’s really you who’s applying for the credit card.

-- Recent applications for credit.
+You've applied for several credit cards recently.
 Too many recent credit card applications can indicate that you’re in financial trouble and you’re looking for a credit card to ail you out.
 It could also mean that you’re taking on more credit than you can handle.
 If you apply for several credit cards in a short period of time, you might notice that your applications are being denied.
 Instead of applying for more credit cards, wait a few months before applying again.

-- Last new account too recent.
-Even just one recently opened account can make it harder to get a credit card.
+You recently opened a new credit card.
+Even just one recently opened account can make it harder to get approved, depending on the credit card.
 Many credit card issuers want to make sure you can handle your new obligation responsibly before they will approve you for another credit card.
 Waiting a few months between credit card applications and improve the chances of you getting approved.

 How to Get a Credit Card, Even When It's Hard